MicrosoftDocs/learn/learn-pr/azure/publish-azure-web-app-with-azure-toolkit-eclipse/includes/5-exercise-deploy-web-app-azure.md

-In a previous exercise, you created a dynamic web application using Eclipse, and you tested the web app locally by using an Apache Tomcat server that was running on your computer.
+In a previous exercise, you created a dynamic web application using Eclipse. you tested the web app locally using an Apache Tomcat server that was running on your computer.

 In this exercise, you'll use the Azure Toolkit for Eclipse to create a new Azure App Service, deploy your web app to Azure, and then test your web app.
-This exercise runs using Eclipse on your desktop computer.
+This exercise uses Eclipse on your desktop computer.
 However, the Azure Toolkit will create the App Service and App Service plan in an Azure sandbox account, so the results should be the same as if you were running the web app locally.

 ## Sign in to Azure from Eclipse